cnr-ibba/SMARTER-database/docs/initialize.rst

 some errors maybe non present in latest assemblies, however this genome assembly is consistent between genotype files, and this let to compare genotypes across different dataset produced by different platforms.

-When we first upload a SNP, we assign an initial :py:class:`Location <src.features.smarterdb.Location>` object with a ``version`` and ``imported_from`` attribute in which track the genome assembly *version* and the *source* of information.
+When we first upload a SNP, we assign an initial :py:class:`Location <src.features.smarterdb.Location>` object with a ``version`` and ``imported_from`` attributes in which track the genome assembly *version* and the *source* of information.
 This let us to further update the same location, if the assembly and the source is the same (for example, with a more recent manifest file) or store another :py:class:`Location <src.features.smarterdb.Location>` object to manage a new genomic position from a different evidence.
-This let us also to convert from one assembly to another one, since all the available genomic locations are stored within the SNP itself.
+This let us also to switch from one assembly to another one, since all the available genomic locations are stored within the SNP itself.

-At this time, the genome assemblies we support are ``OAR3`` for *Sheep* and ``ARS1`` for *Goat* genome: they are not the latest assembly versions, however they are supported by genome browser like `Ensembl <https://www.ensembl.org/index.html>`__ or `UCSC <https://genome.ucsc.edu/cgi-bin/hgGateway>`__.
+At this time, the genome assemblies we support are ``OAR3`` for *sheep* and ``ARS1`` for *goat* genome: they are not the latest assembly versions, however they are supported by genome browser like `Ensembl <https://www.ensembl.org/index.html>`__ or `UCSC <https://genome.ucsc.edu/cgi-bin/hgGateway>`__.
 We plan to support more recent assemblies to facilitate the data sharing in the future.